Clement-Jean/simd-go-POC/PROPOSAL.md

 - [sha256-simd](https://github.com/minio/sha256-simd)
 - [md5-simd](https://github.com/minio/md5-simd)

-The are obviously way more applications of SIMD.
-I am just trying to say that this is useful in practical scenarios, not only in theory.
+There are obviously way more applications of SIMD but I am just trying to say that this is useful in practical scenarios.